Somalia: Deadly explosion kills several outside the presidential palace | DW | 25.09.2021

 "They normally stop to check and clear vehicles before they can pass by the checkpoint.
 This car was stopped by the security guards and it went off while there were several other cars and people passing by the nearby road.
 I saw wounded and dead people being carried," witness Mohamed Hassan told news agency AFP.

-The al-Qaida-affiliated al-Shabab terror group ruled Mogadishu until 2011 when African Union troops expelled them from the city.
+The al-Qaeda-affiliated al-Shabab terror group ruled Mogadishu until 2011 when African Union troops expelled them from the city.

 They have remained in control of territory in the surrounding countryside ever since, from where they have launched frequent attacks against government and civilian targets.

-Saturday's attack came during a moment of tension between the country's president, Mohammed Abdullahi Mohammed Farmaajo, and his prime minister, Mohammed Hussein Roble.
+Saturday's attack came during a moment of tension between the country's president, Mohamed Abdullahi Mohamed, and his prime minister, Mohammed Hussein Roble.
 The discord has threatened to delay parliamentary elections that had been set for October 10.

 ab/rs (AFP, dpa, Reuters, EFE)